 Christian Theology & Philosophy

-Reigious Studies is taught to all students throughout the School.
-The department's main aim is to ensure that students leave the School with a sound knowledge, appreciation and critical awareness of the Catholic Christian faith.
+Religious Studies is taught to all pupils throughout the School.
+The department's main aim is to ensure that pupils leave the School with a sound knowledge, understanding and critical awareness of the Catholic Christian faith.
 Integral to this aim is the moral and spiritual formation of the students, enabling them to make informed decisions regarding their own faith and values.